techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

 Generating prompts is tiring, so let's use FLAN-T5, a text-to-text generation model, to do it for us.
 We'll send a FLAN-T5 inference function to our GPU, and then pipe the outputs into our Stable Diffusion service.
-In this process, we also show how one can go about reusing a cluster and pipelining sends.
+In this process, we also show how one can go about reusing a cluster and pipelining functions.

 To run this tutorial from your laptop:
 ```commandline